unpc2026/diaryasprogrammer/README.md

 * Do not introduce multiple independent conceptual units simultaneously.
 * Do not mix abstraction levels without labeling them.
-* Do not anticipate later units.
+* Do not depend on future concepts for understanding.
 * Do not provide a model snapshot before understanding checks are completed.
 * Do not include unnecessary implementation detail.